mwcz/depfirstsearch/README.md

 # Dep First Search

-> Me: can we have crate?
+> Me: mom, can we have $CRATE?
-> Mom: we have crate at home.
+> Mom: we have $CRATE at home.

-`depfirstsearch` lets you search your Rust project's entire transitive dependency tree for crates.
-Don't add new crates for features you already have.
+`depfirstsearch` lets you search your Rust project's _current_ dependency tree for crates.
+Don't `cargo add` new crates for features you already have.

 Consider this scenario: